Martmists-GH/kotpack/README.md

     }

     private val num by regex("[0-9]+(\\.[0-9]+)?") {
-        // regex. string and char allow for callbacks to transform the result if they match it.toDouble()
+        // regex, string and char allow for callbacks to transform the result if they match it.toDouble()
     }
 }